Yarn Dyeing with Fireweed Fibres

 Since I started dyeing there has been a bunch of information come up in mainstream social media outlets like youtube and blogs.
 Many I haven’t had a chance to look at yet so take a gander and see what you can find!
 The internet is an endless pit of information.

-Note - at this time there are no affiliates links below.
-If this changes I (Michele) will make note of it here.
+Note - At this time there are no affiliate links in this article, but if any are added I will make note here.

 Everyone creates, designs, and learns things differently.
 With this in mind, I’ve tried to include a variety of articles/resources below and will continue to add more even after the article is published.
 Most of these resources are free but others include classes or resources that are paid.